jackwilliambell/SquidSpace.js/docs/squidspace-tools.md

 	  --version       Show version
-	  --config <cfg>  Module file to use for default configuration --dir <path>    Working directory to use instead of current directory --profile <prf> Name of a filter profile to use instead of default for file type
+	  --config <cfg>  Module file to use for default configuration --dir <path>    Working directory to use instead of current directory

 TODO: Implement commands to list filters and get filter doc strings.